-Welcome to the Road To Mental Wellness, a blog that I created to tell my story – a story of my long arduous battle, that of depression, anxiety, and PTSD.
+Welcome to the Road To Mental Wellness, a blog that I created to tell my story – a story

 With that in mind, I put my energy into this book project as an attempt at a therapeutic intervention, while at the same time seeking many other avenues to wellness.
 Equally important, it gave me purpose while I waited to hear from a mental-health professional.